-Given its greater scope and longer history, the literature studying NEPA is much broader than that considering SBREFA, and it would be impossible to do it justice here.
-42 In general, NEPA's impact on public participation and agency consideration of alternatives has received mixed reviews.
-There are documented instances of NEPA encouraging meaningful input, including from disadvantaged communities, as well as examples where agencies changed their policy choices as a result of this input.
-43 However, much like RIAs, the environmental impact statement requirement has also been criticized for leading to documents that are thousands of pages long and impenetrable to lay audiences.
+Given its greater scope and longer history, the literature studying NEPA is much broader than that considering SBREFA, and it would be impossible to consider it adequately here.
+44 In general, NEPA's impact on public participation and agency consideration of alternatives has received mixed reviews.
+There are documented instances where NEPA encouraged meaningful input, including from disadvantaged communities, as well as examples where agencies changed their policy choices as a result of this input.
+45 However, much like RIAs, the EIS requirement has also been criticized for leading to documents that are thousands of pages long and impenetrable to lay audiences.
 In such cases, research suggests that agencies may appear to be less interested in public input and generally make few changes to their policy choices.
-44
+46

 The statutory requirements, including those like SBREFA and the RFA that apply to regulatory questions specifically as well as NEPA which applies more broadly, embody the idea of trying to ensure that analysis of alternatives includes meaningful public input.
-The National Academy of Sciences (NAS) has written several reports regarding the potential for stakeholder participation and analysis of alternatives to work together to improve policy decisions on complex questions.
-In one such publication from 1996, they introduce the idea of the "analytical-deliberative" process, suggesting, "Analysis and deliberation can be thought of as two complementary approaches to gaining knowledge....
-Deliberation is important at each step of the
+The National Academy of Sciences (NAS) has written several reports regarding the potential for stakeholder